vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/3.upgrade-nebula-graph/upgrade-nebula-graph-to-260.md

        # sudo dpkg -i --instdir==${nebula-new} ${nebula-package-name.deb} # for ubuntu
        ```

-       For detailed steps, see [Install Nebula Graph with RPM or DEB package](../2.compile-and-install-nebula-graph/2.install-nebula-graph-by-rpm-or-deb.md).
+       For detailed steps, see [Install NebulaGraph with RPM or DEB package](../2.compile-and-install-nebula-graph/2.install-nebula-graph-by-rpm-or-deb.md).

     - To install with the source code, follow the substeps.
-For detailed steps, see [Install Nebula Graph by compiling the source code](../2.compile-and-install-nebula-graph/1.install-nebula-graph-by-compiling-the-source-code.md).
+For detailed steps, see [Install NebulaGraph by compiling the source code](../2.compile-and-install-nebula-graph/1.install-nebula-graph-by-compiling-the-source-code.md).
 Some key commands are as follows.

       - Clone the source code.